Quadragintillion/openconfessions/README.md

 Additionally, the existing has some limitations such as 2 maximum channels that you have to pay to bypass.
 This bot aims to provide the same features they charge for, for free.

+This bot was made for people to anonymously talk about things they feel uneasy about to friends (essentially anonymous group therapy) but it can be used for a lot of things.

 ## Self-Hosting

 1. Clone this repository on your own server using `git clone https://github.com/Quadragintillion/openconfessions`